Guliisgreat/ORBIT-2022-winner-method/README.md

 ## Our proposed method
 ProtoNet baseline method does not perform very well on the ORBIT dataset because the few-shot learner cannot build high-quality prototypes at the personalization stage.
-To be specific, there are three reasons: Firstly, due to the distribution shift between support and query video sequences (clean vs clutter), using the shared backbone network to extract clip features from both two sets is sub-optimal.
-Secondly, each user's video frames from different object categories usually share similar backgrounds,and even multiple target user-specific objects appear in one frame.
+To be specific, there are three reasons.
+Firstly, due to the distribution shift between support and query video sequences (clean vs clutter), using the shared backbone network to extract clip features from both two sets is sub-optimal.
+Secondly, each user's video frames from different object categories usually share similar backgrounds, and even multiple target user-specific objects appear in one frame.
 Thirdly, there are dramatic appearance changes across each support video sequence, and some frames suffer from "object_not_present_issue".
 Thus, randomly sampled clips from support video sequences will not contribute comprehensive information on prototypes.